Discrete-time quantum walks and gauge theories: On so-called quantum non-locality

 \chapter{On so-called quantum non-locality}

 \emph{We remind the reader that the doubled quotation marks are used to quote other authors.
 These quotes are always followed by the reference from which they have been extracted.} \\

 In their well-known 1935 paper, Einstein, Podolsky and Rosen (EPR) \cite{Einstein1935} exposed a certain quantum-mechanical thought experiment that they considered as paradoxical, the so-called EPR paradox.
 According to them, this paradox implied the incompleteness of quantum mechanics (QM) as a theoretical tool to predict results about Nature.
 By incompleteness, they explicitly meant that there are ``elements of the physical reality'' \cite{Einstein1935} which have no ``counterpart'' \cite{Einstein1935} in the theory, i.e. to which no ``physical quantity'' \cite{Einstein1935} is associated in the theory.
 It is suitable for the purpose of the present discussion to rephrase EPR's statement as follows: there is information in Nature that QM is unable to capture, \emph{while it obviously should}.
-The current overwhelmingly-dominant vision, that progressively emerged out of the analysis of many experiments of increasing both subtlety and precision, is that this obviousness was simply not, and that QM introduces an intrinsic limit\footnote{This feature is indeed a limit in certain cases, see below, but it can also be used as a resource, e.g. for secure communication.} to knowledge, to which the classical-physics approximation is blind\footnote{{\bf \emph{A `preview' to what follows in this appendix.}} This intrinsic limit is due to the possibility of encoding information non-locally, i.e. the fact that some information is sometimes not accessible locally, where the word `locally' is understood in a sense which is \emph{stronger} than the relativistic one, and which is that of `local measurement', seminally defined by local hidden variables, see further down, and later extensively discussed \cite{Peres2004,book_Barnett}.
+The current overwhelmingly-dominant vision, that progressively emerged out of the analysis of many experiments of increasing both subtlety and precision, is that this obviousness was simply not, and that QM is an \emph{ontologic revolution}, in the following sense: a particle does not have both a definite position and momentum before we perform a measurement of one of these two quantities; in other words: prior to measurement, position and momentum \emph{are not determined}, or, in stronger words, \emph{do not exist} as classically understood\footnote{{\bf \emph{A `preview' to what follows in this appendix.}} This ontologic revolution is associated to the fact that some information is sometimes not accessible locally, where the word `locally' is understood in a sense which is \emph{stronger} than the relativistic one, and which is that of `local measurement', seminally defined by local hidden variables, see further down, and later extensively discussed \cite{Peres2004,book_Barnett}.
 Indeed, if we set aside universe's expansion, the information we are speaking about is \emph{always} locally accessible in a relativistic sense, since during the entangled-state preparation, each of the two subsystems must be within the light cone of the other, so that this remains true afterwards.
 Although, for the sake of simplicity, we just identified \emph{quantum non-locality}, which I may also call \emph{non-localizability}, to entanglement, there are actually some non-entangled states that can also encode non-local information.
 Conversely, one can show that maximal entanglement does not always provide maximal quantum non-locality \cite{Junge2011,Vidick2011,Liang2011}.}.